-Please note that NAFC is
+Please note that NAFC has

-moving all public procurement processes to a web-based electronic tendering
+moved all public procurement processes to a web-based electronic tendering

 system – the NAFC Electronic Tender Portal (NETP).
 You will need to register on

-accompany each invitation.
+the “How to Respond” guides that accompany each invitation.

-submitting a response involves registering on the NETP, downloading template
+proposal normally involves registering on the NETP, downloading template

 documents, completing these documents and then uploading them back to the

 access to Microsoft Word and Excel, running under Microsoft Windows, to

 complete a response.